 The Book In Three Or More Sentences:

-A vault of wisdom containing the experience of more than 500 men who began from scratch, worked for years till they’ve mastered their craft and eventually accumulated great wealth.
-In Think and Grow Rich, Napoleon Hill gives us the philosophy behind making money along with a straightforward action plan to get what we truly want from life.
-Though it sounds cliche-ish in a lot of occasions, it’s a book worth exploring.
+A vault full of wisdom containing the experience of more than 500 men who began from scratch, worked for years till they’ve mastered their craft and eventually accumulated great wealth.
+In Think and Grow Rich, Napoleon Hill gives us the philosophy behind making money along with an easy to implement action plan that will help us get what we truly want from life.
+Though it sounds super cliche-ish, this is a book worth exploring.

 The Core Idea:

-People spend an awful amount of time fooling themselves by creating lame excuses to cover their weaknesses.
+People spend an awful amount of time fooling themselves by creating lame excuses to cover up their weaknesses.
 “If I only had…” is commonly used by the average person.
 But the real world doesn’t care about your excuses.
-The key thing though by Napoleon Hill here is creating a burning desire to achieve something in your mind.
+The key idea by Napoleon Hill here is creating a burning desire to achieve something in your mind.
 After that, restlessly pursuing it without complaining.

-Lesson #1: How to Convert Thoughts Into Money
+Lesson #1: You Need To Convert Thoughts Into Money

-According to the author, you can materialize any amount of wealth you desire by following only six steps.
-Yes, it sounds strange but we’ll comment later.
+According to the author, you can materialize any amount you desire by following six simple steps.
+Yes, it sounds strange but we’ll comment on that later.
 Here are the steps:

 First: Define the exact amount you want.
 Be precise, don’t simply say, “I want to be as rich as Jeff Bezos.”
 Say how much money precisely you want.